Pre-Congress Workshops

 Susan Carroll, Sydney, Australia - Surgical perspective

-- Case-based discussions
+Susannah Graham, Sydney, Australia - Case-based discussions

-Chairpersons: Angela Allen, Brisbane, Australia and Jennifer Gilchrist, Sydney, Australia
+Chairperson: Jennifer Gilchrist, Sydney, Australia

-Presenters: Belinda Kiely, Sydney, Australia and TBA
+Belinda Kiely, Sydney, Australia

 To register for one of the workshops, please visit the registration page.